philsch91/gists/git.md

 git config --global core.autocrlf false
 // Set core.autocrlf to input to convert CRLF to LF on commit but not on checkout git config --global core.autocrlf input
-// Set core.autocrlf to true to ensure line endings in files you checkout are correct for Windows
+// Set core.autocrlf to true to ensure line endings in files on checkout are converted from LF to CRLF for Windows
-// For compatibility, line endings are converted to Unix style when you commit files git config --global core.autocrlf true
+// For compatibility, line endings are converted to LF (Unix) style on commit git config --global core.autocrlf true

 // Set core.safecrlf to true (default) or warn to verify if the conversion is reversible for the current setting of core.autocrlf